lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/checklist-for-content-editors.md

 # Checklist for content editors

-To meet WCAG 2.1 to level AA you must be able to answer YES or Not Applicable to all of the following questions.
+To meet [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/) to level AA you must be able to answer 'yes' or 'not applicable' to all of the following questions.

-Answering NO means that you are not meeting WCAG and your content will have barriers that will prevent some users, especially disabled users and older people from accessing it.
+Answering 'no' means that you are not meeting WCAG and your content will have barriers that will prevent some users, especially disabled users and older people from accessing it.

 The following is a checklist for content editors.
 You should also be aware there is also a [checklist for developers](checklist-for-developers "Checklist for developers").

 ## Text

-Does each page have a unique title that indicates its purpose and context?Are headings and labels clear and descriptive?
+Does each page have a unique title that indicates its purpose and context?
+Are headings and labels clear and descriptive?

 Has the correct heading structure been applied to the content?